 Sleep Apnea Prevention

-The most annoying thing in the world is when you get into a comfortable bed in your most comfortable pajamas, close your eyes for a long night's well deserved sleep, and then realize that your eyes are wide open and sleep is nowhere to be found.
+The most annoying thing in the world is when you get into a comfortable bed in your most comfortable pajamas, close your eyes for a long night's well-deserved sleep, and then realize that your eyes are wide open, and sleep is nowhere to be found.
 However, what is even more annoying is when you have to wake up from your sleep because your body is not letting you relax.

 What is sleep apnea?

-CPAP machines are devices for respiration which are used to treat obstructive sleep apnea.
-This type of sleep apnea is the most common form of the disorder where the throat muscles relax and cut off the airway to the lungs.
+CPAP stands for continuous positive airway pressure.
+CPAP machines are devices designed to help breathing and are used to treat obstructive sleep apnea.
+Obstructive sleep apnea is the most common form of sleep apnea.
+In obstructive sleep apnea, the muscles in the throat relax and cut off the airway to the lungs.
 People use a CPAP machine to help them breath better.
-This machine acts as an air splint, as it supports the airway and dilates it to prevent apnea.
-CPAP machines offer support and do not work as a ventilator or as an oxygen supply unless it is used in connection with supplementary oxygen.
+CPAP machines act as an air stent, as it supports the airway and keeps it open to prevent airway obstruction.
+CPAP machines do not work as a source of oxygen unless they are used in connection with supplementary oxygen.

-CPAP stands for continuous positive airway pressure.
-A typical CPAP machine consists of an air pump contained in a sound absorbing material.
-Many CPAP machines have a built-in humidifier to keep your airways moisturized.
+A typical CPAP machine consists of an air pump that is contained in a sound absorbing material.
+Many CPAP machines have a built-in humidifier to keep your airways moist.
 A hose runs from the CPAP machine to a mask or a nasal pillow.
-There are several kinds of masks which can be used to provide you with the right air to help take the pressure off.
+There are several kinds of masks which can be used to provide you with optimal comfort.

 The other type of sleep apnea is called central sleep apnea.
 Central sleep apnea is caused by a disruption of the brain's signals to the muscles that control breathing, leading to pauses in breathing.
 If you detect symptoms of central sleep apnea, consult a doctor for proper diagnosis.